-Although the Company is targeting to achieve adjusted EBITDA and cash flow breakeven during Fiscal 2022, we may not generate positive cash flows from operations for the year ending December 31, 2022.
-We intend to meet our ongoing capital needs by using our available cash and availability under the Comerica Loan Agreement, as well as through revenue growth and margin improvement; collection of accounts receivable; containment of costs; and the potential use of other financing options.
-However, if we are unable to meet the financial covenants under the Comerica Loan Agreement, the revolving line of credit and notes payable will become due and payable immediately.
+The Company may not generate positive cash flows from operations for the year ending December 31, 2023.
+The Company intends to meet its ongoing capital needs by using its available cash and availability under the Comerica Loan Agreement, as well as through targeted margin improvement; collection of accounts receivable; containment of costs; and the potential use of other financing options and other strategic alternatives.
+However, if the Company is unable to meet the financial covenants under the Comerica Loan Agreement, the revolving line of credit and notes payable will become due and payable immediately.
+As of March 27, 2023, the Company had \$1.5 million available under the Loan Agreement.

-The Company is exploring various dilutive and non-dilutive sources of funding, including equity and debt financings, strategic alliances, business development and other sources in order to provide additional liquidity and expand the business through acquisitions or other strategic transactions.
-With the Company's delisting from Nasdaq in February 2021, its ability to raise additional capital on terms acceptable to the Company may be adversely impacted.
-There can be no assurance that the Company will be successful in obtaining such funding on terms acceptable to the Company.
-In January 2022, the Company's registration statement for a rights offering become effective.
-The rights offering was subsequently terminated in January 2022.
+The Company continues to explore various strategic alternatives, dilutive and non-dilutive sources of funding, including equity and debt financings, strategic alliances, business development and other sources in order to provide additional liquidity.
+With the delisting of its common stock from Nasdaq in February 2021, the Company's ability to raise additional capital on terms acceptable to it has been adversely impacted.
+There can be no assurance that the Company will be successful in obtaining such funding on terms acceptable to it.